 Many state jobs or positions that are funded by states are unavailable to individuals who have drug convictions.

 Eligibility to Provide Foster Care Services

-Many states will not permit individuals convicted of a drug crime to serve as foster parents.
+For instance, many states will not permit individuals convicted of a drug crime to serve as foster parents.

 Eligibility to Volunteer at a Youth Camp

-Some states forbid individuals with drug convictions from working at a youth camp.
+In addition, some states forbid individuals with drug convictions from working at a youth camp.

 Professional License Eligibility